3arthqu4ke/mc-runtime-test/README.md

 # MC-Runtime-Test
+> [!WARNING]
+> NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.

-This project showcases how to run the Minecraft client headlessly in a CI/CD pipeline to conduct tests on it.
+This action runs the Minecraft client inside your CI/CD pipeline.

-When coding Minecraft mods many bugs can only be caught by launching the entire single-player client and joining a world.
+When coding Minecraft mods many bugs can only be caught at runtime.
-Doing this manually, especially when developing against multiple minecraft versions and/or modloaders is laborious.
+Between many different versions and modloaders manual testing becomes laborious.
-Additionally, many (e.g. mapping or mixin related) bugs only occur when running against an instance that has been launched by a launcher, instead of some IDE or gradle task.
+Additionally, many (e.g. mapping or mixin related) bugs only occur when running against a Minecraft instance that has been launched by a launcher, instead of some IDE or gradle task.
-Of course the idea to automate tests against running Minecraft clients/servers is not new, to name a few:
-Microsoft offers the GameTest framework, though I do not know Java Edition developers that use it and whether its usable in a CI/CD pipeline.
-SpongePowereds [McTester](https://github.com/SpongePowered/McTester) exists, but is now archived.

-The issue with running the client in a CI/CD pipeline is that it is running in a headless environment, so rendering related stuff will fail.
-To work around this we can provide patched versions of the rendering libraries.
-As far as I know, [baritone](https://github.com/cabaletta/baritone) has done this before, running the client with a patched lwjgl version on their travis-ci.
-We can do this too, by using [HeadlessMC](https://github.com/3arthqu4ke/headlessmc), a launcher specifically built to launch minecraft headlessly from the command line.

-This project contains a simple 1.20.4 mod, which, after the game has launched, creates a new SinglePlayer world and waits for a short amount of time after the players chunk has loaded, then quits the game.
-The [fabric.yml](.github/workflows/fabric.yml) Github Action then builds the mod, and runs it on the fabric 1.20.4 client with headlessmc.
-Right away, it caught a bug that I was not warned about at compile time: my mixin config still contained old deleted mixins, causing my game to crash.
-A successful run can be found [here](https://github.com/3arthqu4ke/mc-runtime-test/actions/runs/8521206581/job/23338896409).
+This action runs the Minecraft client using the [HeadlessMC](https://github.com/3arthqu4ke/headlessmc) launcher, which patches the lwjgl library so that the game can run headlessly.
+It also provides mods for several versions, which all do one thing: join a single-player world, wait for chunks to load, and then quit the game after a few seconds.
+This way you can already run simple boot tests, checking whether the game will boot with your mod.

 Mc-Runtime-Test currently supports the following Minecraft versions and modloaders:
 | Version  | Forge | Fabric | NeoForge |